-However, this was misleading.
-Readers who clicked on the advertisement landed on a 50-page slideshow article on the website Money Pop.
-The story’s headline was: “Here’s How Much Each Member of The Royal Family is Worth.”
-The story made no mention of any of the royal family “cringing” at or being ashamed of Meghan Markle’s net worth in any way.
+However, these were misleading.
+Readers who clicked on the advertisements landed on slideshow articles with a seemingly endless number of pages.
+One story from the Money Pop website had the headline: “Here’s How Much Each Member of The Royal Family is Worth.”
+It made no mention of any of the royal family “cringing” at or being ashamed of Meghan Markle’s net worth in any way.

 Markle’s purported net worth appeared on page 18 in the Money Pop story, and included no mention of the royal family’s thoughts on the figure: